bitcoin/bips/bip-segdata-peer-services.md

 Keying is by (block hash, index), not by entry hash.
 The requests it serves (reorg repopulation, catch-up) are anchored to a block, and hash-keyed fetching would reintroduce the speculative reference-without-entry fetch pattern D1 excludes.

 A `getsegdata` response is all-or-nothing.
 Its entries sit positionally against the requested indexes, so an incomplete answer would misalign every entry after the first omission.
-A peer therefore returns the full requested set or `notfound`, according to its serving obligations, the recent-block floor (D7) and the advertised coverage tier beyond it (§Retention-coverage advertising).
+A peer therefore returns the full requested set or `notfound`, according to its serving obligations, the recent-block floor (D7) and the advertised coverage tier beyond it ([Retention-coverage advertising](#retention-coverage-advertising-segdatacov)).

 **Large blocks.** Base and region always travel as separate messages, each within the wire message limit.
 A block whose extended serialisation exceeds the limit at a sub-parity rate therefore needs no special path.
 Tip reconstruction from held mempool entries is unaffected, and a transaction a node lacks arrives in the existing `getblocktxn` round trip.